 PROXY STATEMENT

 FOR THE ANNUAL MEETING OF SHAREHOLDERS

 OF UNIVERSAL CORPORATION

+TO BE HELD AUGUST 3, 2021

-APPROXIMATE DATE OF MAILING - JUNE 29, 2020
+APPROXIMATE DATE OF MAILING - June 28, 2021

-This Proxy Statement sets forth certain information with respect to the accompanying proxy to be used at the 2020 Annual Meeting of Shareholders of Universal Corporation, which we refer to as the Annual Meeting, or at any adjournments or postponements thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
+This Proxy Statement sets forth certain information with respect to the accompanying proxy to be used at the 2021 Annual Meeting of Shareholders of Universal Corporation, which we refer to as the Annual Meeting, or at any adjournments or postponements thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
 The Board of Directors has designated our headquarters located at 9201 Forest Hill Avenue, Stony Point II Building, Richmond, Virginia 23235, as the place of the Annual Meeting.

-We intend to hold our Annual Meeting in person, but we must be flexible given the uncertain course the COVID-19 pandemic may take.
-We are actively monitoring the COVID-19 pandemic and we are sensitive to the public health and travel concerns our shareholders may have and the protocols that federal, state, and local governments may impose.
-In the event it is not possible or advisable to hold our annual meeting in person due to COVID-19, we will announce alternative arrangements for the meeting as promptly as practicable, which may include holding the meeting solely by means of remote communication.
-Please monitor our annual meeting website at <http://investor.universalcorp.com/press-releases> for updated information and we will also issue a press release if we decide we must change the meeting format.
-If you are planning to attend our meeting, please check the website one week prior to the meeting date.
-As always, we encourage you to vote your shares prior to the annual meeting.
+We intend to hold our Annual Meeting in person, but are remaining flexible given the uncertain course the COVID-19 pandemic may take.
+We are actively monitoring the COVID-19 pandemic, and we are sensitive to the public health and travel concerns our shareholders may have and the protocols that federal, state, and local governments may impose.
+In the event it is not possible or advisable to hold our Annual Meeting in person due to COVID-19, we will announce alternative arrangements for the meeting as promptly as practicable, which may include holding the Annual Meeting solely by means of remote communication.
+Please monitor our Annual Meeting website at <http://investor.universalcorp.com/press-releases> for updated information, and we will also issue a press release if we decide we must change the meeting format.
+If you are planning to attend our Annual Meeting, please check the website one week prior to the Annual Meeting date.
+As always, we encourage you to vote your shares prior to the Annual Meeting.

 We strongly encourage shareholders to consider safety first over attending the Annual Meeting in person.
 We are implementing measures to reduce the risk of COVID-19, however, we cannot guarantee your safety due to the nature of the virus.
-In addition to reserving the right to announce alternative arrangements to an in-person meeting, we are limiting attendance to only shareholders of record as of the close of business on June 9, 2020.
-In addition, any such shareholder who desires to attend must pre-register in advance as explained on page 3 of this Proxy Statement.
+In addition to reserving the right to announce alternative arrangements to an in-person Annual Meeting, we are limiting attendance to only shareholders of record as of the close of business on June 8, 2021.
+In addition, any such shareholder who desires to attend the Annual Meeting must pre-register in advance as explained on page 3 of this Proxy Statement.